Issue Date: 25–MAY–2022

 This Privacy Notice tells you what to expect in relation to personal information about you which is collected, handled and processed by NVOY Technologies.

-We acknowledge and agree that any personal data of yours that we handle will be processed in accordance with all applicable data protection laws in force from time to time; on 25 May 2018, the General Data Protection Regulations (“GDPR”) came into force, which has changed the law and have been integrated within the Data Protection Act 2018 which now applies.
+We acknowledge and agree that any personal data of yours that we handle will be processed in accordance with all applicable data protection laws in force from time to time in particular the UK and EU General Data Protection Regulations (“GDPR”) and the Data Protection Act 2018.

 What information do we collect?